Know Before the Inspector Does

 How It Works

 Type a substance name, CAS number, or EC number.
-We check it against the current ECHA SVHC Candidate List instantly.
-No login required.
+We open the ECHA Candidate List search for that query — the legally authoritative source, in real time.
+No login.

 ECHA updates the SVHC list twice a year.
 We check every 14 days and email you within 24 hours of any change that affects your materials — or a clean "nothing changed" record for your compliance file.